 Griffith's innovative Credit Precedent Database allows you to find out what credit decisions have been made in the past.
 These precedents will give you an idea of what you can expect.

-Students who have completed the Graduate Certificate in Public Health (3147) with a GPA of 4.0 or higher will be eligible for 40 credit points of advanced standing towards the Masters program.
+Students who have completed the Graduate Certificate in Public Health (3147) with a Grade Point Average (GPA) of 4.0 or higher will be eligible for 40 credit points of advanced standing towards the Masters program.

 Students with a suitable qualification (Graduate Certificate, Graduate Diploma or Bachelor Honours degree) in a related field such as Public Health; Health Services Management; Environmental Health; Allied Health, Medicine, Nursing, Psychology, Clinical, Research Biomedical Health and Social Science may be eligible for up to 40 credit points of credit towards the Masters program.